CAMMA-public/Surgical-Phase-Recognition/readme.md

 ```

 ## License
-This code may be used for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
+This code may be used for **non-commercial scientific research purposes** as defined by [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).
 By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party codes are subject to their respective licenses.